MuchiriKinyua/CEMA/README.md

 ![image](https://github.com/user-attachments/assets/a523d3f5-f545-4128-9d13-3a88c74969d7)

-## Task 2
-You have been provided with data on the under-five mortality rate and neonatal mortality rate for the African region, which has been downloaded from the UN Inter-agency Group for Child Mortality Estimation.
-Your task is to: </br>
+## Task 2: Mapping Child Mortality Trends Across the East African Community
+### Problem Statement
+Child mortality remains a major public health concern in the East African Community (EAC), where disparities in healthcare access and socioeconomic factors contribute to varying outcomes across countries.
+This analysis aims to explore spatial and temporal patterns of under-five and neonatal mortality rates within the EAC region.
+By leveraging geospatial data and time-series visualizations, the project seeks to identify countries with the highest burden of child mortality and uncover regional trends, supporting evidence-based interventions and policymaking. </br>

+### Data Analysis
-### Filter data for the eight countries belonging to the East African Community (list here: https://www.eac.int/overview-of-eac) </br>
+#### Filter data for the eight countries belonging to the East African Community (list here: https://www.eac.int/overview-of-eac) </br>
-### Visualize the latest estimate of each indicator at the country level using shapefiles, which can be downloaded from www.gadm.org. </br>
+#### Visualize the latest estimate of each indicator at the country level using shapefiles, which can be downloaded from www.gadm.org. </br>
 ![image](https://github.com/user-attachments/assets/82b31589-b069-4ef4-82bc-ddf69ec91470)
 South Sudan and Somalia consistently have the highest under-five mortality rates (above 100 deaths per 1000 live births for much of the period). </br>
 Kenya, Rwanda, Tanzania, and Uganda show much lower rates — below 70 deaths/1000 births, and they keep decreasing over time. </br>